President

 Dr. Peterson has authored many peer-reviewed articles with publications in premiere journals for radiation oncology and neuro-oncology and is active in prospective, collaborative research, serving as co-investigator for multiple industry-sponsored trials.
 She serves as an oral board examiner for the American Board of Radiology in the CNS/Peds section and serves as a SAM Reviewer for the ABR’s maintenance of certification program.
 Dr. Peterson is a board member of the Florida Radiological Society as well as the Radiation Oncology Chair.
 She serves on the Florida Department of Health, Bureau of Radiation Control, Advisory Council on Radiation Protection and clinically, she has been a recipient of the Patient Experience Award, for exceptional patient care since its inception in 2019.

-OUR PURPOSE: The purposes of the Chapter shall be those of the American College of Radiology, advancing the science of radiology, improving radiologic service to patients and the medical community, and studying the economics of radiology; the encouragement of improved and continuing education for radiologists; and the establishment and maintenance of high medical and ethical standards in the practice of radiology.
+OUR PURPOSE: The purposes of the Chapter shall be those of the American College of Radiology, advancing the science of radiology, improving radiologic service to patients and the medical community, and studying the economics of radiology; the encouragement of improved and continuing education for radiologists and the establishment and maintenance of high medical and ethical standards in the practice of radiology.